 The original ROTSE (ROTSE-I) was deployed in 1998,

 following an earlier 1993 robotic initiative named GROSCE

 (for Gamma Ray Burst Optical Counterparts Search Experiment).

 A upgrade plan (ROTSE-II) was canceled, and

-to respond to alerts of GRBs from other sources,
+It receives its alerts of GRBs from other sources, beginning its

 |Prefix||Example||Survey/Catalog|| || |